 In July, 2020, a multi-institution team of researchers that included Zhong Lin Wang announced a new type of TENG.
-Their creation has a "calculated output voltage" of over 20 kV (20 thousand volts), which is a new record.
-In addition, its action is more sustainable.
-The researchers say that a problem with previous versions was that their action was "insufficiently sustainable."
-They say that the new TENG "can provide some practical applications in many fields such as electrostatic manipulation and air pollution treatment."
+Their creation had a "calculated output voltage" of over 20 kV (20 thousand volts), which was a new record, and could illuminate more than 800 LEDs.
+In addition, its action was more sustainable.
+The researchers said that a problem with previous versions was that their action was "insufficiently sustainable."
+They say that their new TENG "can provide some practical applications in many fields such as electrostatic manipulation and air pollution treatment."

 Potential Uses of Nanogenerators